percarlsen/cv/README.md

 Running a clothing brand as a part-time project along with three friends.
 - Responsibility for developing and maintaining the website and implementing an integration between our IMS and the accounting system Tripletex.
-- Social media content creation on [Instagram](https://www.instagram.com/smeig) and [Facebook](https://www.facebook.com/smeig.co), and for creating and managing digital marketing campaigns.
+- Social media content creation for [Instagram](https://www.instagram.com/smeig) and [Facebook](https://www.facebook.com/smeig.co), and for creating and managing digital marketing campaigns.
 - Took part in the daily operations, economics, logistics, and the clothing design process.
 - **Technologies**: Shopify, Liquid, HTML, CSS, JavaScript.
 <br><br>